gnegrini/truckLibrary/README.md

 # TruckLibrary
-A CRUD project in .NET and Angular.
+A CRUD project in .NET and Angular for managing Trucks!

 ## How to run the API:
 The Web API is developed using .NET 8, so you need to download that SDK first.